-Carmen-Helena Téllez and the artistic team of Dreaming/ Undreaming discussed some of the issues surrounding the creation of the work in a panel discussion hosted by Gerg Geehern, Acting Artistic Director of the Princeton Festival:
+Carmen-Helena Téllez and the artistic team of Dreaming/ Undreaming discussed some of the issues surrounding the creation of the online version of the work in a panel discussion hosted by Gerg Geehern, Acting Artistic Director of the Princeton Festival:

 A second interview of artistic director and composer Carmen-Helena Téllez and of video artist Camilla Tassi was hosted on Facebook Live by Becky Brett, interim executive director and Eva Kastner-Puschl, director of business administration of the Princeton Festival.